Summer Nature Day Camp: FAQ and Policies

 What do campers need to bring?

-- Water bottles (at least 1 liter capacity)
+- Re-fillable water bottles (at least 1 liter capacity).

 - A large bag for everything, and a small backpack for trail essentials.

 What if it rains?